safe-global/safe-docs/pages/safe-core-sdk/auth-kit/reference/Web3AuthModalPack.md

 # Web3AuthModalPack

-Web3Auth is a pluggable authentication infrastructure for Web3 wallets and applications.
-It simplifies onboarding for both mainstream and crypto native users, offering experiences tailored to their preferences.
+Web3Auth is a plug-and-play authentication infrastructure for Web3 wallets and applications.
+It simplifies on-boarding for both mainstream and crypto native users, offering experiences tailored to their preferences.
 It supports all social logins, web and mobile native platforms, wallets, and other key management methods, creating a cryptographic key provider specific to the user and application.

 The `Web3AuthModalPack` enables the use of [Web3Auth modal SDK](https://web3auth.io/docs/sdk/pnp/web/modal) with added Safe capabilities, such as retrieving the related Safe addresses for a given externally-owned account created using Web3Auth services.